 Besides, organizations need to take steps to invest in regular maintenance.
 Like the machines themselves, companies need to make sure that their operating systems (OS) and applications are up to date.
 Organizations need to rely on professionals who can track when updates come available for software, update them promptly, and patch any holes or vulnerabilities that might be present in the operating system or relevant applications.

 If companies use OS or apps that are outdated, they leave themselves vulnerable to a severe attack.
-This simply makes them vulnerable, which is unnecessary.
+This makes them vulnerable, which is unnecessary.
 Often, these patches are specifically designed to plug holes that might exist in the system’s programming.
 These vulnerabilities get reported to the coders, who then take steps to fill these holes.
 Companies need to make sure that all of these patches are applied on time.
 Ideally, they would be automatic.
 This is one of the most critical steps that companies can take to protect themselves against an internet attack.

 Take Steps To Enforce Administrative Privileges

-While it might seem easier to give administrative privileges to everyone, this simply makes the organization more vulnerable.
+While it might seem easier to give administrative privileges to everyone, this makes the organization more vulnerable.
 Yes, it is annoying to find someone with administrative rights when something needs to be changed; however, the more credentials there are with administrative privileges, the higher the chances of someone’s information being stolen.

 Also, companies need to enforce a password change policy.
 Every 60 days or 90 days, it is essential to force people to change or update their passwords.
 This is important because, if someone has had their information stolen, this automatically protects the company by removing that person’s access.

 Furthermore, it is a good idea to use something called two-factor authentication, often shortened to 2FA.
 What this does is it forces someone to use two different layers of security to access certain parts of the network.
 This can help people by making it harder to steal their information and use it against the company.
 Finally, it is also a good idea to make sure that all employees are educated on phishing attacks, what they look like, how they work, and why they are dangerous.
 Try to take steps to limit the number of people who have administrative privileges.
-This reduces the amount of points of access that criminals might have.
+This reduces the number of points of access that criminals might have.

 Remove Unnecessary Accounts

 To prevent internet-connected accounts from getting hacked, organizations should never run more than is necessary.
 If some ports and services aren’t being used, remove them.
-If someone leaves the company, disable their account and remove their access.
+If someone leaves the company, disable their account and terminate their access.
 This makes it harder for someone to swipe a set of credentials and use it.

 Besides, all companies need to go through and audit their networks regularly.
 Try to take steps to harden the OS.
 Organizations with questions about this should consult IT professionals who can provide them with more information when it comes to setting up security controls.